rjsf-team/react-jsonschema-form/docs/theme-customization.md

 The above can be similarly done for **fields**.

 #### Templates
 Each template should be passed directly into the theme object just as you would into the rjsf Form component.
-In [here](/advanced-customization/#array-field-template) and [here](/advanced-customization/#error-list-template) are two examples of custom templates, below is example how to use these two custom templates in the theme object:
+Here is an example of how to use a custom [ArrayFieldTemplate](/advanced-customization/#array-field-template) and [ErrorListTemplate](/advanced-customization/#error-list-template) in the theme object:
 ```jsx
 function MyArrayFieldTemplate(props) {
   return (